The Optimal Sample Complexity of Linear Contracts: Introduction

+\end{theorem} We emphasize that, despite the one-dimensional parametrization of linear contracts by $\alpha$, the utility function $u_p(\theta,\alpha)$ need not be continuous in $\alpha$: small changes in $\alpha$ may change the agent's optimal action discontinuously see e.g. \Cref{fig:utility_alpha_example}.

-\end{theorem} We note that our main theorem gives a uniform convergence bound for learning the difference between the empirical and expected utility for the class of linear contracts, with sample complexity independent of the number of actions $ n $ and the number of outcomes $ m $.
-This is desirable, as we assume that the principal does not know the number of actions $ n $, and the number of actions and outcomes $ m $ could be large.\footnote{We chose not to pressure the results for action spaces of infinite size to keep the presentation simple, as that case requires more technical scrutiny.
+We note that the main theorem gives a uniform convergence bound for learning the difference between the empirical and expected utility for the class of linear contracts, with sample complexity independent of the number of actions $ n $ and the number of outcomes $ m $.
+Actually the sample complexity is assympotically equivalent to the bound for any single fixed contract.
+This is desirable, as we assume that the principal does not know the number of actions $ n $, and the number of actions and outcomes $ m $ could be large.\footnote{We chose not to pursue the results for action spaces of infinite size to keep the presentation simple, as that case requires more technical scrutiny.
 For instance, the optimal action of the agent has to be defined differently, as the maximum may not be attained by an action.
-We, however, believe that our argument is not inherent to the finite action space case.}
+We, however, believe that the argument is not inherent to the finite action space case.}

 Furthermore, the uniformity of the bound allows the principal not only to learn the utility of the optimal contract up to an additive $ \eps $ factor, but also to compare the utility of any two contracts and assess which is better, up to $ \eps $ precision.